alterNERDtive/EDDiscovery-wiki/How-EDDiscovery-Works.md

 EDDiscovery reads those files, and uses that as its information source.

-See the [[settings page|Using the Settings Page]] for the ability to read journal files from places other than this default folder.
+See the [[settings panel|Using the Settings Panel]] for the ability to read journal files from places other than this default folder.

 # Journal Entries

 There are over 100 types of entry, containing data about your ED game.
 Most of the data the user needs is in these entries.
-Some of the data you and we want is not in those entries (such as total material/commodity counts), and therefore some of the limitations of EDDiscovery that you may notice could be down to this.

 # Commander Creation

-When EDDiscovery reads the journal files, if it sees a new commander listed in the journals, it will search the commander table in [[settings|Using the Settings Page]] for an existing commander.
+When EDDiscovery reads the journal files, if it sees a new commander listed in the journals, it will search the commander table in [[settings|Using the Settings Panel]] for an existing commander.
 If does not find a commander of the name given in the journal, it will create a new entry in this table for the commander.

-If your using EDDiscovery for the first time, then the first new commander found becomes your commander and is selected on the [[History Page|Using the History Page]] Cmdr entry.
+If your using EDDiscovery for the first time, then the first new commander found becomes your commander and is selected on the [[History Tab|Using the History Tab]] Cmdr entry.

 If you already have a commander, the current commander chosen is not changed.

 The journal entries in the file are then associated with a commander.
 You won't see them unless you've selected that commander.
-Use the [[settings page|Using the Settings Page]] to see which commanders you have.
-Use the [[history page|Using the History Page]] to change the commander.
+Use the [[settings panel|Using the Settings Panel]] to see which commanders you have.
+Use the toolbar commander selection at the top to change the commander.

 # Reading old pre 2.2 log files.